mdeslippe/Java-Discord-API/README.md

 ## Common Pitfalls
 ### Commands Not Working?
-You must ensure that the command is registered with the bot in order for it to work, you can see how to do so above in the "How to register a command" section.
+You must ensure that the command is registered with the bot in order for it to work, you can see how to do so above in the "How to Create a Command" section.

 ### Event Listeners Not Working?
-You must ensure that the event is registered with the bot in order for it to work, you can see how to do so above in the "How to register an event" section.
+You must ensure that the event is registered with the bot in order for it to work, you can see how to do so above in the "How to Create an Event Listener" section.

 ## Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.